Brewers vs. Mets Player Props Betting Odds

-Player props can be found for Pete Alonso and Christian Yelich, among others, when the New York Mets host the Milwaukee Brewers at Citi Field on Monday at 7:10 PM ET.
+Player prop bet odds for Pete Alonso, Christian Yelich and others are listed when the New York Mets host the Milwaukee Brewers at Citi Field on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!